dotted-labs/ngx-tailwind-modal/README.md

 - **🔄 Event System** - Comprehensive lifecycle events for modal states
 - **📱 Responsive Design** - Works seamlessly across all devices and screen sizes
 - **🎭 Multiple Themes** - Full support for all DaisyUI themes and customization
+- **📋 Generic Modals** - Pre-built confirmation, information, and input modals using Angular signals for optimal performance

 ## 🏗️ Architecture Overview